Roy Tarpley: Michigan Mayhem (2005–2006)

 Tarpley played with the Michigan Mayhem of the Continental Basketball Association (CBA) during part of the 2005–2006 season before suffering a season-ending hand injury.
 He was selected to the CBA All-Star Game, but missed the game because of his injury.

 Death

-Tarpley died on January 9, 2015, aged 50.
+Tarpley died on January 9, 2015, at age 50, in Arlington, Texas.
 No official cause of death was released, but reports indicated that it was due to liver failure.